pixelneo/synom/README.md

 # Synom
-A Plugin to Vim which prints synonyms or definition, POS etc. for the current word in buffer.
+A Plugin to Vim which prints definitions, synonyms, part of speech tag, derivations, and examples for the current word in buffer.
 Uses [WordsAPI](https://www.wordsapi.com) (there are 2500 free requests a day).

 ### Work in progress